N. K. P. Salve

 Narendra Kumar Prasadrao Salve (18 March 1921 – 1 April 2012) was a veteran Indian politician from Indian National Congress, parliamentarian and a cricket administrator.
 Former Union minister and president of Board of Control for Cricket in India (BCCI) (1982–1985), he was instrumental in bringing the Cricket World Cup outside England and to the Indian subcontinent in 1987.
 Salve was a staunch advocate for the separate statehood of Vidarbha.

 In 1998, the BCCI named a cricket tournament in his honour, which annually held in India.

 Early life and education

 N. K. P. Salve was born in Chhindwara, Madhya Pradesh, on 18 March 1921 to Marathi Christians parents Prasadrao Keshavrao Salve and Cornelia Karuna Jadhav.
 His father was a lawyer and freedom fighter from Ujjain and his Marathi mother was a renowned scholar, freedom fighter and the first woman in India to receive an honours degree in mathematics.
 Salve's grandfather Keshavrao Salve was a descendant of Shalivahanan dynasty.
+His sister Shri Mataji Nirmala Srivastava was the founder and guru[1] of Sahaja Yoga, a new religious movement.

 Salve received B.Com. and F.C.A. degrees.
 He was a Chartered Accountant and was also an avid cricketer at college.